funvill/funvill.github.io/_posts/2008-03-31-bar-tricks.md

 ---
-title: Bar Tricks
+title: "Bar Tricks"
 date: 2008-03-31 13:16:00
+categories:
-categories: media
+- media
 tags:
 - Bar
 - Accessories
 - Interesting
 - tricks
 - Video
+slug: bar-tricks

 ---

 <p style="text-align: center"></p>

 <blockquote>You've been buying your own booze at the local bar like a sucker ever since you turned 21.
 But with a stiff shot of science, you can hustle the tipsy into picking up your tab.
 Try this pub magic to score yourself some free rounds. <em>€” William Snyder</em></blockquote>